Corporate Governance Guidelines

-There are currently five Board committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee, the Safety and Risk Committee and the Strategic Planning Committee.
+There are currently five Board committees: the Audit Committee, the Compensation Committee, the Nominating and ESG Committee, the Safety and Risk Committee and the Strategic Planning Committee.
 The Board may from time to time establish other committees, including standing or special committees, subject to the Bylaws of the Company and Delaware General Corporation Law.
 The Board may, by resolution, at any time deemed desirable, discontinue any standing or special committee, subject to the requirements of the Bylaws, applicable law and NASDAQ requirements.

 17. Assignment of Committee Members

 Committee assignments will be made by the Board based upon recommendations of the Nominating and ESG Committee.
 The Board believes experience and continuity are more important than rotation.
 The Board believes Board members and Chairs should be rotated only if rotation is likely to improve committee performance.

 Each committee will establish its own rules or procedures, which will be consistent with the provisions of the Delaware General Corporation Law, the Bylaws and any resolutions of the Board governing such committee.
 Each committee will meet as provided by such rules and will also meet at the call of its Chairman or any two members of such committee.